-The two-day conference event focuses on the NEFI innovation fields for the decarbonisation of the industrial energy system.
+The two-day conference event focused on the NEFI innovation fields for the decarbonisation of the industrial energy system.

 An increased use of volatile renewable energy sources in industrial energy systems necessitates integrated and cross-sectoral energy infrastructure planning, as well as optimised flexibility integration.
-Against this background, the topics of this session include energy management and storage; innovative energy conversion technologies; and demand-side management (DMS) solutions.
+Against this background, the topics of this session included energy management and storage, innovative energy conversion technologies and demand-side management (DSM) solutions.

 This session focuses on the development of technological and systemic utilisation solutions for industrial energy flow, such as process heat, in order to meet energy demand.
 Such energy networks not only minimise industrial energy demand for production energy, but also primary energy demand for the overall energy system.
 The utilisation of industrial waste heat or the adoption of novel heat exchange technologies are two highly beneficial solutions that can be applied, both of which will be explored in this session.

 This session will address technological and systemic utilisation strategies to accelerate the industrial energy transition in order to meet industrial energy demand while reducing process-related CO₂ emissions.
 Against this background, the topics of this session include options to reduce dependency on natural gas, as well as sustainable technologies to transform Austria’s material products industry.

 This session focuses on the decarbonisation of industrial processes, such as lowering CO₂ emissions through efficient energy use and the use of novel technologies or processes.
 Disruptive process technologies, optimisation strategies and alternative process routes will be particular focus of this session.